ibm-cloud-docs/account/faqs-account.md

 We're sad to see you go!
 If there's any way we can assist you before you decide to cancel your account, [reach out to us](https://{DomainName}/unifiedsupport/supportcenter){: external}.

 * To cancel a Pay-As-You-Go or Subscription account, contact [Support](https://{DomainName}/unifiedsupport/supportcenter).
 A  support case is required for account security and documentation purposes.
 After your Pay-As-You-Go account has been canceled, all usage is stopped across all services running in your account, and the usage that is accrued in the current billing period is sent in one final invoice at the close of the billing period.
 * To cancel a Lite account, go to the [Account settings](https://{DomainName}/account/settings) page, and click **Deactivate account**.

-## Can I delete my account?
-{: #deleteaccount}
-{: faq}

-Contact [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external} to open a support case and request to delete your account.
-If you have data that is associated with your old account that you want to move to a new account, include this information in your email.
+You can contact [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external}  to open a support case and request to delete your account.
 Data in deleted accounts is not recoverable.
+If you want your information removed from {{site.data.keyword.IBM_notm}} systems, submit a data rights request through the [{{site.data.keyword.IBM_notm}} Privacy Portal](https://www.ibm.com/privacy/portal/){: external}.

 ## Can I log in to the console with my SoftLayer ID?
 {: #slid}